MGA Entertainment: Zapf Creation

 On July 20, 2006, MGA acquired a 19.2% minority stake in German toy company Zapf Creation.
 The deal allowed for MGA to distribute Zapf's products in North America and South America and for Zapf Creation to distribute MGA's products in certain European territories.
+It was announced in 2023 that MGA would acquire the rest of the company.
+The deal closed at the end of Spring 2024, and Zapf Creation AG was renamed to MGA Zapf Creation GmbH on July 16, 2024.